NNLisko/NNLisko/README.md

 + 20 Years old

 ## 🔨 Learning
-+ Currently learning JAVA and implementing databases, as well as dipping into game engines and graphics
++ Currently learning JAVA and implementing databases, as well as looking into game engines and graphics
++ Android studio
 + Learning Rust

 ## Working on
-+ Small projects

 ## Goals
   + My primary goal is to learn game design